We welcome applications from all backgrounds and ethnicities. You will need to meet some basic eligibility requirements before you can apply.

 We are particularly interested in receiving applications from candidates who are fluent in Polish, Latvian or Lithuanian, as well as being fluent in English.
 However this is not a mandatory requirement.

-If you have previously been unsuccessful you must wait at least 6 months from the date of the letter of rejection before you can apply again.
+If you have previously been unsuccessful at the national sift, you must wait at least three months from the date of notification before taking it again with any force.

 More help and support